paypal/react-paypal-js/README.md

 );
 ```

-To learn more, check out the [loading spinner example in storybook](https://paypal.github.io/react-paypal-js/?path=/story/example-usepaypalscriptreducer--loading-spinner).

 #### Reloading when parameters change

 The `usePayPalScriptReducer` hook can be used to reload the JS SDK script when parameters like currency change.
 It provides the action `resetOptions` for reloading with new parameters.
 For example, here's how you can use it to change currency.